megal0maniac/IPT400S/README.md

 Single-board computer for reading data from microcontroller and pushing it to the server

-Standard desktop computer as the server
+Digital Ocean VPS as the server

 Python for most of the logic